berkeley-cdss/course-site-quarto/README.md

        - From the command line
          ```
          git checkout --orphan gh-pages
-         git reset --hard # make sure all changes are committed before running this (see step 5 above)!
+         git reset --hard # make sure all changes are committed before running this (step 5 above)!
          git commit --allow-empty -m "Initializing gh-pages branch"
          git push origin gh-pages
          git checkout main
          ```
-       - Alternatively in your browser, go to `https://github.com/example/stat555/branches` and click on **New branch" and give it the name `gh-pages`.
+       - Alternatively in your browser, go to `https://github.com/example/stat555/branches` and click on **New branch** and give it the name `gh-pages`.

-    - Check that the `gh-pages` branch ais your source branch under [Settings->Pages->Branch](github.com/example/stat555/settings/pages).
+    - Check that the `gh-pages` branch is your source branch under `Settings->Pages->Branch`, e.g., `github.com/example/stat555/settings/pages`.

-7. Run `quarto publish gh-pages` from the command line to push updates to the course website.
+8. Run `quarto publish gh-pages` from the command line to push updates to the course website.
-  - Hit <Y> when prompted to "Update site at https://example.github.io/stat555/? ".
+   - Hit `Y` when prompted to "Update site at https://example.github.io/stat555/? ".
    - Wait a minute for the content to be rendered on your computer.
-You should then see a message about updating files in the `gh-pages` branch.
+You should then see a message that files are being updated in the `gh-pages` branch.
    - Wait a minute for the content to be copied to the GitHub Pages site.
    - You can monitor the site building process at `https://github.com/example/stat555/actions`.
    - If there are no problems, your website will be publicly available at https://example.github.io/stat555.
-Once Step 10 below is done, it should be available at the standardized location.
+Once Step 10 below is done, it should also be available at the standardized location.

-8. As you make changes, you can continue to run `quarto publish gh-pages`.
+9. As you make changes, you can continue to run `quarto publish gh-pages`.
 The publishing process saves the rendered files for the webpage to the `gh-pages` branch of your repository.
 You will also want to regularly save (i.e., commit any changes to) the source files in the `main` (default) branch of your repository (Step 6).

-9. We will work with you to give your website a friendly URL in a department-standardized format, such as https://stat555.berkeley.edu.
+10. We will work with you to give your website a friendly URL in a department-standardized format, such as https://stat555.berkeley.edu.
 Just let us know when your website is ready.

 The SCF is happy to help.
 Please [contact us](https://statistics.berkeley.edu/computing/how-get-help) if you are a Berkeley Statistics instructor and you run into problems or questions.